 You have a very elaborate costume and make-up – what does that involve?
 That takes about an hour and a quarter to 30 minutes in make-up every day and that’s just my face.
-So on a weekly basis it’s about 40 hours in make-up, which means all year I will be in make-up for 1880 minutes which is crazy.
 But I am loving it.
 I have this incredible fat costume which weighs about 40 lbs and it can get up to 37 degrees in the costume, and I am hot already and it’s not even summer yet.
 I don’t know what to expect this summer.
 That takes another quarter of an hour to put on, so it’s a big combination.
 It takes about two and a half hours before I even get on stage.
 It’s a work-out and a big challenge, but I love it and it’s a lovely cast.
 It’s such a massive role as well.
 We had an alternate actor who did the Sunday shows before, but this time I do all eight shows in the week and my body really does feel it.
 Monday off is very welcome but it’s great to be back.

 What is it like to sing in the head mask and make-up?
 The singing is tough – it’s like singing in a goldfish bowl.
 Different theatres are different size and the sound is different in every theatre so 100 shows in it is still a challenge.
 I don’t hear the band quite as well as everyone else.
 Every sound-check I do I don’t have the head mask on, so it is great doing the sound-check but a few hours later when I am in the show it’s ‘Whoah, what happened!’ as I just have these two little holes on the side of the head.
 But I knew of the challenges that the part brought and that’s what attracted me back to the role.
 I wanted something that really pushed me physically and mentally – and it does!